 - “Catch 22,”by Joseph Heller, one of my favorite books, banned for indecent language.
 This masterpiece of absurdist humor is an almost perfect deconstruction of war.

 - “Slaughterhouse Five,”by Kurt Vonnegut.
-Attempts to ban this book, based on the authors experience as a soldier in World War II at the firebombing of Dresden, mirror the novel’s message about the cold and casual loss of humanity in war, and how history repeats itself.
-The novel draws a special kind of rhetoric.
-The book has been challenged 18 times since it was published, and a Michigan judge called it “depraved, immoral, psychotic, vulgar, and anti-Christian.”
+Attempts to ban this book, based on the authors experience as a soldier in World War II at the firebombing of Dresden, mirror the novel’s message about the cold and casual loss of humanity in war and how history repeats itself.
+The novel has drawn a special kind of rhetoric.
+It has been challenged 18 times since it was published, and a Michigan judge called it “depraved, immoral, psychotic, vulgar, and anti-Christian.”
 That quote was exactly why I bought my first tattered copy in 1988.
 “So it goes”

 - “Charlie and the Chocolate Factory,” by Roald Dahl: a Colorado library placed this book in a locked reference collection because the tale of Charlie Bucket and his tour of a candy factory embraced a “poor philosophy of life.”
-A librarian who locks books away from children “embraces a poor library policy.”
+I think a librarian who locks books away from children “embraces a poor library policy.”

 - “To Kill a Mocking Bird,” by Harper Lee, banned in Texas because it “conflicted with the values of the community.”
 That euphemism comes up a lot in Texas.
-It’s a boilerplate that school boards and libraries use when a book gives them the willies, but they can’t come up with a good reason why.
+It’s a boilerplate that school boards and libraries use when a book gives them the willies, but they don’t know why..
 Censorship of this book defies logic.
-Some educators call this Pulitzer-prize winning novel one of the greatest texts teens can study.
+Some educators call this Pulitzer-prize winning novel one of the greatest texts that teens can study.
 Others have called it a degrading, profane and racist work that “promotes white supremacy.”